 Visa and residence permit

 The Canadian Embassy in the United Kingdom (officially known as the High Commission of Canada in the United Kingdom) processes most of the visas for non-Norwegians.
-According to new regulations, some nationalities will need to travel to the Canadian Embassy in the UK to submit biometric data for the processing of a student visa.
+According to new regulations, some nationalities will need to travel to the High Commission to submit biometric data for the processing of a student visa.
 It is not possible to apply for a visa before you have received a letter confirming your acceptance at the host university.